Terrykoek/Racing-Car-Game/README.md

 ## Difficulties Faced
 * Alot of time were spent on coding the collision function.
 I had the concept in my head but alot of trial and error is required.
+* There are some interface differences in my game when opened from VScode vs from Github.

 ## Game Instructions
 * Press directional keys on keyboard to control the red car to prevent it from colliding with the opposite white cars.